manasagopal23/manasagopal23.github.io/_pages/about.md

 ---

 I am a PhD candidate in Finance at the Leonard N. Stern School of Business, New York University.
-My research interests lie in banking and financial intermediation.
-I study business lending in the U.S., with a special focus on the role of nonbanks in small business lending.
+My research interests lie in financial intermediation, and corporate finance.
+I study business lending in the U.S. with a special focus on the role of nonbanks in small business lending.